Alon-V/Chat-Box/README.md

 4. Ensure that inbound traffic on `SERVER_PORT` is allowed by the Windows system Firewall.
    (Temporarily disabling the firewall may help during testing, but is not recommended for production environments.)

+---

+## Use of AI Tools (Disclosure) 📠

+This project made limited use of AI-based tools as a productivity aid during development and documentation.

+### Purpose of Use
+AI tools were used for:
+- Improving code readability and structure (exp. notes, structure)
+- Refining documentation wording and technical explanations (exp. readme's)
+- Verifying design decisions and edge cases during development (exp. "where can we fall?")

+No code was generated from start to finish by AI, and all architectural decisions, implementation, and debugging were performed by us.

+### Example Prompts
+Examples of prompts used during development include:
+- *"Review this TCP client–server design and suggest potential edge cases."*
+- *"Help refine this README section to be clearer for an academic evaluator."*
+- *"Explain possible failure scenarios in a socket-based rename handshake."*